 Formosan termite colonies can be up to 300 feet long and there can be tens of thousands of termites in a single colony.
 Formosan termite colonies are divided into three groups: workers, soldiers and reproductives.
 They are the largest and most destructive kind of termite.

 Formosan termites eat wood and fabric made from plants.
 When they eat dead trees, these termites help the environment and make space for new plant life.

 Formosans live in huge underground colonies, and build mud nests inside the walls of a building.
 They can also live in boats and buildings.

 Formosan termites eat a lot of wood and can damage your house.

 Are you a school teacher looking for more materials to share with your kids?
 Find additional facts and information on Formosan termites at the official NPMA website.

 Termites eat wood, wallpaper, plastics and fabric made from plants.

 Subterranean termites need contact with the soil to survive.
 They live in underground colonies or in wet areas aboveground.
 They build tunnels to reach food and every spring, groups of reproductive termites fly off to start new colonies.

 Subterranean termites are the most destructive kind of termite.
 They can eat a lot of wood and they can cause a lot of expensive damage to a house!
 They can destroy building foundations, wooden support beams, plastic plumbing pipes, sub-flooring, insulation … even swimming pool liners and filtration systems!
 Termites can also injure or destroy living trees and shrubs.

 Can’t find what you were looking for on PestWorld for Kids?
-Find more facts and information on subterranean termites at the official NPMA website.
+Find more facts and information on subterranean termites (for kids and adults) at the official NPMA website.